 The sheriff must verify, before the issuance of a permit to purchase, that it is not a violation of state or federal law for the applicant to purchase, transfer, receive, or possess a handgun.
 The sheriff must determine the criminal and background history of any applicant by:

 - Accessing computerized criminal history records as maintained by the State Bureau of Investigation and the Federal Bureau of Investigation;

 - Conducting a national criminal history records check;

 - Conducting a check through the National Instant Criminal Background Check System (NICS); and

 - Conducting a criminal history check through the Administrative Office of the Courts.5

-An applicant must also present evidence that he or she is of good moral character, however, a 2015 law prohibits sheriffs from examining an applicant’s conduct or criminal history from more than five years before the date of application.6 The applicant must satisfy the sheriff that he or she desires the handgun for protection, target shooting, collecting or hunting.7 The sheriff must inform the applicant whether he or she is granting or denying a license within 14 days of the application.8
+In order to approve a purchase permit, the sheriff must also be “fully satisfied” that the applicant is of good moral character,6 although in making this determination, under a 2015 law, sheriffs may only consider an applicant’s conduct or criminal history within the five years preceding the permit application.7 The applicant must satisfy the sheriff that he or she desires the handgun for protection, target shooting, collecting or hunting.8 The sheriff must inform the applicant whether he or she is granting or denying a license within 14 days of the application.9

 New residents of North Carolina do not need a license to bring their handguns into the state.